rashi12121/ab-testing-experimentation-analytics/README.md

 ## 🎓 Why I Built This Project

-I built this project as part of my preparation for further study in **Data Science**.

 I wanted to work on something that combines programming, statistics, data analysis, and business decision-making rather than focusing only on machine learning.